lmgobaira/tinkerTankExamples/README.md

 ==================
 ## Summary

-This repository contains example python code, PyCharm IDE settings, and various supporting materials for  Miami - Tinker Tank V: Python Meetup on May 31st 2016.
+This repository contains example Python3 code, PyCharm IDE settings, and various supporting materials for  _Miami - Tinker Tank V: Python_ Meetup.

 Feel free to join the #python-meetup slack channel if you have any questions, comments, or concerns.